RuedigerMoeller/fast-cast/README.md

 * use allocation free encoding/decoding (e.g. structs as shown in https://github.com/RuedigerMoeller/fast-cast/tree/3.0/examples/src/main/java/org/nustaq/fastcast/examples/multiplestructs).
 Additionally be fast enough to get proccessing done inside receiver thread or use a fast+allocation free multithreading framework like disruptor for message processing.
 JDK's executor framework is not that well suited.
 * choose a small datagram size (size of MTU)
+* try to push PPS at least to 20k (depends on OS, network hardware)
 * use busy spin for receiver thread (configurable)
 * use busy spin for sender thread (that's your app)
 * pin threads to cores